 To be clear, this is not a quick process – the typical journey from applicant to full-time employee usually takes 2-6 weeks.
 We have high standards for our writing team, and invest quite a bit of time and resources in training.

 For this reason, we’ve developed a thorough application process that allows us to find the absolute best applicants for the job.
 Here’s how it goes:

 Impress us.
 Your cover letter (and your samples) will determine your fate way more than a jam-packed résumé will.
 With that said, we receive upwards of 500 applications with every job posting, so ideal candidates will likely have a BA in marketing, communications, journalism or English as well as 2-5 years of experience along with a kickass cover letter.
-That said, the owner of the company is a college dropout so lack of a degree or experience can be made up for with hustle and talent.
+That said, the owner of the company is a college dropout so lack of a degree can be made up for with hustle and talent.

 If your pitches are solid, you’ll be sent a sample post to write.
 Just like the pitches, you will be paid to write this post.

 - If we’re impressed by your post, we will ask you to write one more for a different client.
 Assuming it continues to go well, we’ll continue to send you assignments for 30 days or until one of us taps out.
 During this time you’ll get a feel for our clients, expectations and company culture.
 If it’s a good fit, the good times will roll.